AFFECT PHOBIA THERAPY (APT)

-Learn How AFT Can Help You to Process Your Emotions
+Learn How APT Can Help You to Process Your Emotions

 Affect Phobia Therapy (APT) is a short-term dynamic psychotherapy that helps clients identify and process intense emotions — from rage, anger and terror to sorrow, longing and even attraction.
 It’s founded on the idea that the underlying cause of most psychologically based disorders is an internal conflict about feelings.